 There are plenty of cinematic spots worth investigating in the Lone Star State.
-Here’s a look at five notable films and locations.
+Here’s a look at five notable movies filmed in Texas and their locations.
 To explore more historic film spots, try your own self-guided tour here!

 Marfa as seen in “Giant”

-While Marfa has played host to other Westerns, 1956’s “Giant” was the first to feature this particular slice of West Texas, as the film starring James Dean captures the expansive terrain of the region.
-Directed by George Stevens, who took home an Academy Award, “Giant” is primarily set on Ryan Ranch, where the fictional home’s skeleton still remains.
+While Marfa has played host to other Westerns, 1956’s “Giant” was one of the first movies made in Texas, featuring this particular slice of West Texas.
+The film starring James Dean captures the expansive terrain of the region and is directed by George Stevens, who took home an Academy Award.
+“Giant” is primarily set on Ryan Ranch, where the fictional home’s skeleton still remains.
 One could argue that ’50s Marfa providing a temporary home to award-winning moviemakers was a precursor to what the town is today, a bustling habitat for artists and creatives.

 Big Bend as seen in “No Country For Old Men”

 Few Westerns are as terrifying and timeless as the Coen Brother’s “No Country For Old Men,” largely shot in Marfa, Alpine and the Trans Pecos region.
-A film built on chase sequences, one key moment sees Josh Brolin’s Llewelyn Moss trek through the brush and wilderness of Big Bend National Park.
-While you shouldn't flee assailants on your own Western adventure, you could travel trails in an attempt to retrace the steps of the protagonist.
+This gripping addition to the long list of movies made in Texas sees Josh Brolin’s Llewelyn Moss escape through the brush and wilderness of Big Bend National Park.
+Though you won’t be dodging danger like the film’s protagonist, you can still follow the trails and experience the rugged landscapes as seen in the film.
 However, we don’t recommend removing your shoes or swimming in blue jeans.

 Archer City as seen in “Last Picture Show”